dynamicexpresso/DynamicExpresso/README.md

 - Good performance compared to other similar projects
 - Partial support for generic, params array and extension methods
 - Case insensitive expressions (default is case sensitive)
+- Ability to discover identifiers (variables, types, parameters) of a given expression
 - Small footprint, generated expressions are managed classes, can be unloaded and can be executed in a single appdomain
 - Easy to use and deploy, it is all contained in a single assembly without other external dependencies
 - 100 % managed code written in C# 4.0